DavidStinson/test/concepts/README.md

 ## What is scope?

-In general, the concept of [scope](https://developer.mozilla.org/en-US/docs/Glossary/Scope) in programming refers to the variables and functions we can access to from a given line of code.
+In general, the concept of [scope](https://developer.mozilla.org/en-US/docs/Glossary/Scope) in programming refers to the variables and functions we can access from a given line of code.

-JavaScript scope is *lexical*, meaning that the code's physical structure determines scope.

 ![Scope example](./assets/concepts.png)